bmgo749/ronin-privacy-terms-2024/privacy-policy-ronin-2024.md

 - **To provide appropriate responses from the bot**
 - **To develop and improve the bot**
 - **Data Storage and Protection**
+- **To analyze message contents for better interaction and functionality**

 ### The data is stored in a secure database.
 Access to the data is restricted to the bot developers only.